 - A partner brand's own feed – The brand can have their own feed within your app menu with the same functionality as the host feed.

 The Disciple platform doesn't support ad platform integration as these dramatically reduce app store ratings and user retention.
 Instead, we recommend choosing and working with a few relevant partners to sponsor your community.
+A great advantage to this model is that you don’t have to share your ad revenue with the app stores.

 There are a variety of affiliate programs that can be used in your community.
 Generally, these work using custom links.
 For example, Amazon offers commission on purchases made through their affiliate programmes.
 Here are more details on Amazon's Affiliate Programmes: